lukaszmadrzynski/Website-Update/content/pages/why-us.md

         subtitle: ''
         text: >
-          Our commitment to quality and sustainability has earned us recognition from major domestic and international media outlets, including CCTV, National Geographic, and Discovery Channel.
+          Our commitment to quality and sustainability has earned us recognition from major domestic and international organizations, including IUCN and UNESCO as well as various media outlets, including CCTV, National Geographic, and Discovery Channel.
 This recognition underscores our dedication to providing exceptional China travel experiences.
         image:
           type: ImageBlock
           url: /images/Recognized.jpg